 Scott Yoo is the Music Director of Festival Mozaic, and Chief Conductor and Artistic Director of the Mexico City Philharmonic.
-He is also the Host and Executive Producer of the all-new PBS miniseries Now Hear This, the first series about classical music on American prime time TV in 50 years.
-Now Hear This premieres on Friday, September 20 on PBS as part of Great Performances.
+He is also the Host and Executive Producer of the PBS miniseries Now Hear This, the first series about classical music on American prime time TV in 50 years.

 This season, Mr. Yoo conducted the London Symphony Orchestra and the Royal Scottish National Orchestra in recordings for Sony Classical.
 He has led the Colorado, Dallas, Indianapolis, New World, San Francisco and Utah Symphonies, and the St. Paul Chamber Orchestra in their Elliott Carter Festival and in his Carnegie Hall debut.
 In Europe, he conducted the English Chamber Orchestra, City of London Sinfonia, the Britten Sinfonia, L’Orchestre Philharmonique de Radio France, the Ensemble Orchestral de Paris, Odense Symphony and the Estonian National Symphony.
 In Asia, Mr. Yoo has led the Yomiuri Nippon Symphony Orchestra in Tokyo and the Seoul Philharmonic and Busan Philharmonic in Korea.